SuneGadegaard/RAMOO2024/README.md

 Hence if one has access to the Gurobi solver, it is recommended to use the Gurobi version of the implementation.

-In case one wish to use the CPLEX solver, this can be done by altering the `GRBLowerBoundSet.py` and the `RENS.py` files to use the [DOcplex](https://pypi.org/project/docplex/) API to CPLEX.
-This has not been tested, but it should be relatively easy to transfer from the `gurobipy`syntax to the `DOcplex`syntax.
+In case one wishes to use the CPLEX solver, this can be done by altering the `GRBLowerBoundSet.py` and the `RENS.py` files to use the [DOcplex](https://pypi.org/project/docplex/) API to CPLEX.
+This has not been tested!, but it should be relatively easy to transfer from the `gurobipy`syntax to the `DOcplex`syntax.

 # Dependencies
 The code makes use of the following libraries